 How does the RTP invest in mobility?

 Almost all of the RTP projects include design elements that support travel by walking, rolling, biking or transit ( ).
-However, slightly under a third of the RTP capital spending goes toward projects that close gaps in regional transportation networks ( ).
-Increasing this share could help make better progress toward completing the transportation system.
+However, about a quarter of the RTP capital spending goes toward projects that close gaps in regional transportation networks ( ).